Fejiberglibstein/arduino-paint/README.md

 > </details>

-# Using and interacting the project
+# Using and interacting with the project

 ### Compiling & Uploading

 - Plug the arduino into a computer and compile and upload the sketch by simply running `make`, assuming you are on mac/linux and have arduino-cli installed.
+    - Prior to this step, disconnect the sensors on pins 0 and 1.
+Once the sketch is uploaded, connect the wires again

 > [!WARNING]
 > ### Using the arduino IDE
-> If you are on windows and/or using the arduino IDE, follow these steps:
+> If you are on windows and/or using the Arduino IDE, follow these steps:
 > - In the arduino IDE, copy all the `.h` files and their respective `.cpp` files into
 >   the arduino library folder into a folder called `math_lib/`.
 > - In `arduino-paint.ino`, change the first #include line to the following